Neonatal Society

 Established in the United Kingdom in 1959 the Neonatal Society is the world's oldest learned society for the promotion of neonatal science.
 It is composed of both scientists and clinicians working in the area of the fetus and newborn.

 The archives of the organisation are deposited at the Wellcome Library.

 President and Past Officers

-Andrew Ewer is the current president of the organisation, with James Boardman as the immediate past president.
+Chris Gale, professor at Imperial College London, is the current president of the organisation, with Andrew Ewer as the immediate past president.